LukeYasu/c0824-code-solutions/react-components/react-components-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is a React component?
+  a react component is is a function that is defined with a capital letter that contains jsx in the code block and returns it

-- How do you define a component in React?
+- How do you define a component in React? with the function keyword and the component name with a capital letter

-- How is a component "rendered" (made visible on the browser page)?
+- How is a component "rendered" (made visible on the browser page)? a component is rendered when the component is called and converts the jsx into html to be displayed onto the page

 ## Notes